-Selling your home “as is” means that you’re selling your house in its current state just as it is, (hence the term “as is”), with an understanding that no repairs will be made to it before closing and that the home will come with all its current faults and issues.
-And selling your house this way with “as is” attached to the listing rarely means to the buyer that the house is perfect.
+Selling your home “as is” means that you’re selling your house in its current state just as it is.
+This is with an understanding that no repairs will be made to it before closing, and the home will come with all its current faults and issues.
+Selling your house this way with “as is” attached to the listing rarely means to the buyer that the house is perfect.
 It typically means some or many things are in need of repair.

-On the outside, it seems like an easy, win-win thing for the seller to do – get rid of something that’s too much trouble.
+On the outside, it seems like an easy thing for the seller to do.
+To get rid of something that’s too much trouble to sell a house as is.
 Maybe it is, maybe it’s not.

 What are some reasons to sell a house as is?

 You’re in a bad situation with a relationship, and while you both may own the house together, you may both need to leave the house as soon as possible.
 Sometimes there are unavoidable difficulties that can only be solved by separation and cutting the ties as quickly as possible.

 You’ve suddenly switched jobs to another place far from your current home.
 You may not have the time or the will to make the repairs and upgrades you might have wanted to do, if things were different.

 You may be in a financial situation where you are unable to make repairs or upgrades to the house.
 Financial distress is certainly a popular reason for selling your house “as is.”